abarreraaponte/netsuite-oauth2-client/docs/guide.md

 ## API Reference

-The complete API reference for all packages can be accessed [here](/api/index.html).
+The complete API reference for NetSuite Auth can be accessed [here](/api/netsuite-auth/index.html).

 ---